-These indicators are outlined in the following five paragraphs, parts of which are copied word-for-word from Keeping Children Safe in Education (2020) and the government document What to do if you're worried a child is being abused.
+These indicators are outlined in the following five paragraphs, parts of which are copied word-for-word from Keeping children safe in education (2019) and the government document What to do if you're worried a child is being abused.

 24. Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
-Most children suffer accidental cuts and bruises as part of growing up, but staff who work with children should always be professionally curious about fresh injuries.
-Information on the kinds of injury most often associated with intentional harm is given Annex 1 (p.31).
+Nearly all children experience accidental cuts and bruises as a routine part of growing up, but staff who work directly with children should always be professionally curious about fresh injuries.
+Detailed information on the kinds of injury most often associated with intentional harm is given below, in Annex 1 (p.31).
 A conversation with a child about a recent absence or injury may initially be light-hearted, but staff should be concerned if: